PravCoder/Cricket-Career-Sports-Management-Site/README.md

 ## TODO / BUGS TO FIX / FEATURES TO ADD:
     - High Priority

-        -Check stat calculation and setting in blank setting.
-Reset existing players stats.

-        -Store the game score in integer variables instead
+        - Store the game score in integer variables instead

+        - Long term team stats

-        -Fix Unqiue constraint failed when submitted ball.
+        - Fix Unqiue constraint failed when submitted ball.
 UNIQUE constraint failed: base_game.on_strike_batsman_id.
 This happens when wrong batsmen are entered.
+Make a catch.

-        -Refactor models for temporary & long term team creation and deletion.
+        - Refactor models for temporary & long term team creation and deletion.
 Create organization model where a community c an collectively create their own organization to run games with temporary & long term teams.

-        -When all wickets of a team fall end/increment innings.
+        - When all wickets of a team fall end/increment innings.

+        - Cateogize wickets into different variants for career stats.

     - Medium Priority
         - Configure media images for profile pictures.